Darkseal/dir2json/README.md

 # dir2json
-A PHP CLI script to ouput the contents of a whole directory tree to a JSON object
+A PHP CLI script to ouput the contents of a whole directory tree to a JSON object.

 *by Ryan, 2015*
 http://www.ryadel.com/